EtherDream/timelock/README.md

 ## When to use

+* CPU performance benchmarks.

 * Post a CPU race on SNS, the first person to unlock it will get a coupon link.
-It is more interesting to compete on hardware performance than on luck.
+It is more interesting to compete on hardware than on luck.

 * Temporarily lock an account, such as hiding the wallet private key in a time capsule.
 Let Moore's Law take over your account, not your spirit.